 Social Stratification: Sociology students will be interested to read Dr. Cecil Headrick's thesis, explaining how the American Dream was systematically denied to the majority of Americans.
 Though Cecil wrote his thesis in 1941, so much of it remains true today!

 The Headrick Family tree: Originally from Scotland, William Headrick emigrated to America in 1753.
 His descendants settled in Greeneville, Tennessee, and then in Winfield, Kansas.
-I am a twelfth-generation American and a son of the Revolution, with ancestors from Finland (Jakobstad), Scotland (Perthshire), England (Norfolk, Cheshire and London), France (Marseille), Germany (Baden-Wuerttemburg), Poland (Lodz), and Austria-Hungary (Czernowitz in East Galicia, now Chernivtsi in Ukraine).
-This genealogy website has 16 family trees.
-Find your ancestors on Geneanet and build a website about your family trees.
+I am a twelfth-generation American and a son of the Revolution, with ancestors from Finland, Sweden, Norway, Scotland, England, Ireland, France, Germany, Poland, Turkey, and Austria-Hungary.
+This genealogy website now has 46 family trees with my ancestors.
+Find your ancestors on Geneanet and Geni to build a website about your family trees.

 Jupiter: some photos of Jupiter and the moon above Austin.

 Christmas Lights: some photos in Beachy Park, College Station.